crytic/optik/README.md

 - [ ] Full echidna integration
   - [x] Serialize new inputs back into JSON corpus files (issue #3)
-  - [ ] Iteratively run echidna with the new inputs and palantir with new corpus cases, until we reach a fixed point, or a number of iterations, or the user stops the process
+  - [ ] Iteratively run echidna with the new inputs and Optik with new corpus cases, until we reach a fixed point, or a number of iterations, or the user stops the process

 - [ ] Simple PoC that we can increase echidna coverage with SE